epandco/unthink-cli/docs/unthink-foundation.md

 Routes are the next logical unit you encounter when defining a resource.
 Each route defines a path and depending on the type one or more handlers which is where the logic goes to handle a request.
-It is important to note that a route DOES NOT have access to the underlying request from express.
+It is important to note that a route DOES NOT have access to the underlying request in the backing web framework like Express.
 The unthink-foundation package provides a `RouteContext` object to the route each time it is called.

 This decision to hide the underlying request was intentional.
 This abstraction over a general purpose